effepivi/ICP3038/Labs/Lab-07-Blending-segmentation/README.md

 # This week

 - We'll replace [libjpeg-turbo](https://libjpeg-turbo.org/) with [OpenCV 4.5.0](https://sourceforge.net/projects/opencvlibrary/files/4.5.0/opencv-4.5.0-vc14_vc15.exe/download) to load image files.
 Somehow the binaries for Windows don't work :-(
+- Load/Save ASCII files.
+- Unit test the load and save methods with JPEG, PNG and ASCII files.
+- Write a command line tool to improve the brightness and contrast of an image using point operators.
+- Write a command line tool to compute the negative of an image using point operators.

 # Replace LibJPEG-turbo with OpenCV